stevearrants/style/docs/useplainlanguage.md

 -----------------------

-**Never** rewrite legal information, such as a copyright, terms of use statements, privacy statement, or other document that could open your organization to litigation.
+**Never** rewrite legal information, such as a copyright, terms of use statements, privacy statement, or other document that could open SJS to litigation.
 These documents are express or implied contracts.
-Ask your legal department for assistance.
+Ask our legal department for assistance.